BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-07-08-encrypt-aws-amis.md

 ### Grant method

 To authorize an AWS managed role, like `AWSServiceRoleForAutoScaling` (to launch our EC2), we also needed to allow it to use our key.
 It is impossible to add a new policy on an AWS Managed role.
 So instead of using a policy method like before, we had to create a grant on that role to use our key.
 We tried to create that grant from the source account (where the key is created), but it didn't work.
 We had to create that grant from the destination account (where `AWSServiceRoleForAutoScaling` is), using a role in the destination account that is allowed to create a grant...
 So we had to allow a role from the destination account to create a grant with Policy method, then use the previous role to allow an AWS Managed Role to use our KMS Key with Grant method.
-Pretty fun, right ?
+Pretty fun, right?

 ![Grant method](/images/posts/2022-07-08-encrypt-aws-amis/grant_method.png)